Policies and Procedures

 d) The Flex and DP can play defense at the same time.
 The DP can play defense for any player other than the Flex and no one has left the game.

 e) The player starting DP and starting Flex have one re-entry just as all players do. f) Once the game is started with the DP/Flex positions in the lineup, those positions are available for the entire game.
 Even if the starting DP or Flex has left the game a second time, the position is still available and an eligible substitute can enter the game as the DP or Flex.

 22. Time Limits

 The game start time shall begin with the first warm up pitch.
 The home plate umpire or base umpire shall monitor the official time, and it is preferred that the time be announced publicly to minimize confusion later.
-All games shall have a 1 hour and 15 minute time limit, except the championship game.
+All games shall have a 1 hour and 15 minute time limit, except the championship game, which will have a 1 hour and 30 minute time limit.
 Expiration of the time limit shall be ruled upon at the moment the final out in a half inning is recorded.